SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 REFERENCE
    The integers above come from the main Apple phone number (408) 996-1010.

-..
-XXX You can pass arguments to @Foo, which are passed to Foo.init(...)
+To pass arguments to the property wrapper's initializer other than an initial value, write the arguments after the attribute name using the same syntax as an ordinary call to that initializer.

+.. testcode:: propertyWrapper
+    :compile:

-    struct SomeStruct {
+    -> struct AnotherStruct {
+           @CountedAccess(initialValue: "Hello")
-        @CountedAccess(initialValue: "Hello") var anotherProperty: String
+           var anotherProperty: String
        }

 .. _Attributes_requires_stored_property_inits: